Ivan Kramberger: Politician

-Assassination
+Death

-Kramberger was assassinated in a small town as he was concluding a speech, just a few months before the official start of the election campaign.
+On 7 June 1992, Kramberger was shot dead in a small town as he was concluding a speech, just a few months before the official start of the election campaign.
 To this day, it is deemed that the results of the investigation were poor and that too many unusual circumstances have been left unexplained.
 Just two hours after the incident, the presumed shooter, Peter Rotar, was found in a highly intoxicated state and arrested.
 Neither the shell casing nor the bullet which had penetrated Kramberger's chest were ever found.
 Rotar supposedly shot Kramberger with a carbine from a great distance of 64 meters and at a difficult angle, and the trajectory of the bullet (which ricocheted after having been shot through Kramberger's body) was deemed to be close to impossible.
 This gave rise to rumors that Kramberger had been assassinated by a professional sharpshooter, possibly with ties to the Slovenian Army or the UDBA.

 At the time of the arrest, Rotar admitted to committing the act, but denied having anything to do with the assassination when sober.
 He faced trial and was expeditiously sentenced to 12 years in prison.
 His supposed motivation for the murder was never explained.
 Rotar was released in May 2001, having served less than eight years in prison.
 From the time he was sentenced to the time of his death in January 2019, he continued to proclaim his innocence and claimed he had been used as a patsy.